Davidoss09/strapi-all-in/README.md

 ### When ready to build for production

-- Ccreate file `.env.production` the content should be the same as in `.env.development`
+- Create file `.env.production` the content should be the same as in `.env.development`
 - Build the project: `npm run build`
 - Start production server: `npm run serve`